We are thrilled to share the news that the Penguin Bloom story is being adapted into a movie.

 The book is currently available in Australia and New Zealand via ABC Books.
 It was published in the UK in October via Canongate Books and will also be released in the USA and Canada by Atria Books as “Penguin the Magpie” on April 4th, 2017.

-Ten Percent of the book’s royalties from Australian sales come to us at SpinalCure Australia, with proceeds elsewhere going to other leading spinal cord injury research charities such as Wings for Life and the Christopher and Dana Reeve Foundation.
+Ten percent of the book’s royalties from Australian sales go to SpinalCure Australia, with proceeds elsewhere going to leading spinal cord injury research charities including Wings for Life in Europe and the Christopher and Dana Reeve Foundation in the United States

 Congratulations to all involved, this is exciting for many reasons, and we are ever-grateful for the continuing support of Cameron and Sam Bloom, Bradley Trevor Greive and Harper Collins Publishers in the work that we are doing to find a cure for spinal cord injury.

-Stay tuned for filming, casting and release updates!Penguin Bloom to become Hollywood Movie
+Stay tuned for updates on filming, casting and the big release!Penguin Bloom to become Hollywood Movie